-ARTICLE 16- NON-DISCRIMINATION
+ARTICLE 16 NON-DISCRIMINATION

-- 1. The County and the Union agree that the provisions of this Agreement shall be applied equally to all employees, and there shall be no discrimination as to age, sex, marital status, race, color, creed, national origin or political affiliation. - 2.
+- 1. The County and the Union agree that the provisions of this Agreement shall be applied equally to all employees, and there shall be no discrimination as to age, sex, marital status, race, color, creed, national origin, political affiliation, sexual orientation, gender identity and any other characteristic protected by law. - 2.
 The County and the Union agree not to interfere with the right of employees to become members of the Union.
-There shall be no discrimination, interference, restraint, or coercion by the County or any of its representatives against any employee covered by this agreement because of Union membership or non-membership in the Union or because of any lawful activity by such employee permissible under law or this Agreement on behalf of the Union. - 3 The Union agrees to be responsible for representing the interests of all Professional Nurses at each of the Employing Units and Facilities without discrimination with regard to race, color, national origin, religious affiliation, sex or marital status, and without regard to Union membership. - 4.
+There shall be no discrimination, interference, restraint, or coercion by the County or any of its representatives against any employee covered by this agreement because of Union membership or non-membership in the Union or because of any lawful activity by such employee permissible under law or this Agreement on behalf of the Union. - 3.
+The Union agrees to be responsible for representing the interests of all Professional Nurses at each of the Employing Units and Facilities without discrimination with regard to race, color, national origin, religious affiliation, sex or marital status, and without regard to Union membership. - 4.
 In accordance with applicable law, the County, either in hiring, promoting, advancing, or assigning jobs, or any other term or condition of employment, agrees not to discriminate against any Professional Nurse because of race, color, national origin, religious affiliation, sex or marital status.

-ARTICLE 17-OTHER POLICIES OF THE COUNTY AND THE UNION
+ARTICLE 17 OTHER POLICIES OF THE COUNTY AND THE UNION

 - 1. A copy of the Personnel Policies and Regulations shall be issued to each Professional Nurse covered by this Agreement. - 2.
 The practice of professional nursing shall be in accordance with the New Jersey Nurse Practice Act and within the standards of practice as established by the ANA. - 3.
-The County agrees to pay the Union \$30,000.00 in January 2006 and \$30,000.00 in January 2007 for the Special Employee Development Fund.
+The County agrees to pay the Union \$30,000.00 in January 2014, \$30,000.00 in January 2015, \$30,000.00 in January 2016 and \$30,000.00 in January 2017 for the Special Employee Development Fund.
 It is understood that the administration of this fund shall be the entire responsibility of the Union.
 Further, the Union indemnifies the County of all responsibility of the funds' operation. - 4.
 The County agrees to provide the union with any information relating to the administration of the fund and further agrees to make claim forms available to the members. - 5.
-Effective December 30, 2007, the mileage reimbursement shall be increased to thirty-five cents (\$.35) per mile.
+Effective December 30, 2007, the mileage reimbursement shall be increased to thirty-five cents (\$.35) per mile. - 6.
+The County shall provide a security escort to an Employee's vehicle upon request when available. - 7.
+The County shall immediately notify all Employees of any contagious diseases they may have been in contact with. - 8.
+(3) Employees who do not receive the influenza vaccine will be required to wear a mask while on patient care units.

-ARTICLE 18-STAFF DEVELOPMENT
+ARTICLE 18 STAFF DEVELOPMENT